 The Squatmax is a tool that basically anyone can use.
 From the powerlifter looking to give their back a rest… to the football player recovering from a shoulder injury… to the bodybuilder looking for leg hypertrophy… and everywhere in between.
 There is a great carryover into sport-specific areas or just general activities of daily life.

-As far as who’s using the Squatmax, you can look at professional sports teams, record-holding powerlifters, private facility owners, and everyday Joes.
+As far as who’s using the Squatmax-MD, you can look at professional sports teams, record-holding powerlifters, private facility owners, and everyday Joes.
 Professional teams like the New York Yankees, Philadelphia Phillies, Seattle Mariners, Tampa Bay Buccaneers, Manchester United, etc… are using the Squatmax in their training.
 Collegiate teams like East Carolina, Rutgers, Columbia, Bucknell, and Penn are using it also.

 I reached out to a couple people I trust, Blaine Sumner and Dan Campos, to get their thoughts on the Squatmax.
 Blaine holds the biggest Squat/Bench/Total/Wilks in IPF history and Dan owns one of the best gyms I’ve ever seen.
 Here’s what they had to say.

 I love the Squatmax because of the free weight feel of the device.
 It’s comparable to doing free weight squat vs a smith machine.
 My favorite and overlooked part of it is that there is no mechanical advantage.
 It’s the only belt squat I’ve seen with this feature.
 I end up having to load about 1/2 the weight as I do on other machines which is a big advantage if you’re limited on plates or they are a long way from the machine.